THE role of the college president has no parallel in the modern business world.

 Here are three ways this campus chief told us that great leaders differ from the good ones:

 Presidents told us in our survey that “fundraising/alumni relations/donor relations” and “strategic planning” rank as the most important responsibilities in their day-to-day job (see figure 5).
-Fundraising, in particular, is essential from a president’s first day in office, according to the survey, and only grows in importance over time in the position.
+Fundraising, in particular, is essential from a president’s first day in office, according to the survey and only grows in importance over time in the position.

 But that doesn’t mean presidents are ready and willing to take on fundraising tasks.
 Past surveys of presidents dating back more than a decade have diagnosed the gap between the importance of fundraising in the top job and the lack of training for it.
 The results of our survey show that despite the attention given to this issue over the past several years, preparing presidents to cultivate donors hasn’t improved much, if at all.

 Indeed, in our survey a wide gap existed between the perceived importance of fundraising to a president’s professional development and the ability of the campus executive to provide oversight of fundraising.
-When asked in the survey to gauge their preparedness to provide oversight on a range of campus issues, presidents ranked fundraising and alumni/donor relations sixth out of ten—below strategic planning, community relations, and budgeting.
+When asked in the survey to gauge their preparedness to provide oversight on a range of campus issues, presidents ranked fundraising and alumni/donor relations sixth out of ten—below strategic planning, community relations and budgeting.
 No wonder presidents said fundraising was the most important skill needed for their professional development (see figure 6).

-Even so, no formal training regimen exists to prepare for the presidency.
+Even so, there is no formal training regimen to prepare for the presidency.
 Our survey found that investments in leadership often lag behind their importance to presidents.
 While nearly two-thirds of presidents in the survey said they had coaches or mentors to help them prepare for the role, only one-third indicated that they still receive coaching to succeed in the job.

 Throughout our interviews with presidents, they often reminded us that the leadership track in higher education is too often seen as a step back from the primary goal in academia: teaching and research.
 “Colleges are among the few places where taking a leadership position is tantamount to going over to the dark side,” the president of a private research university told us.

-Source: Andrea Derler, Anthony Abbatiello, and Stacia Sherman Garr, “Better pond, bigger fish: Five ways to nurture developing leaders in an ecosystem for growth,” Deloitte Review 20, January 2017, /content/www/us/en/insights/deloitte-review/issue-20/developing-leaders-networks-of-opportunities.html.
+Source: Andrea Derler, Anthony Abbatiello and Stacia Sherman Garr, “Better pond, bigger fish: Five ways to nurture developing leaders in an ecosystem for growth,” Deloitte Review 20, January 2017, /content/www/us/en/insights/deloitte-review/issue-20/developing-leaders-networks-of-opportunities.html.

 Many presidents may be in crisis mode or know their next misstep might lead to the end of their tenure.
-The increased professionalization of the presidency could also mean that many executives expect to lead multiple institutions by the end of their careers.
+The increased professionalisation of the presidency could also mean that many executives expect to lead multiple institutions by the end of their careers.